Office of Child Care

 Strengthening Families Learning Community – The Chief Executive Office (CEO) is facilitating County department efforts to work internally, across departments, and with community partners to integrate the Strengthening Families and Protective Factors* framework into their work with children, families and communities.

-Publications and Reports –The Office of Child Care, on behalf of the Policy Roundtable for Child Care and Development and the Child Care Planning Committee, oversees research and the development of reports and publications that tackle issues relating to enhancing the quality of early care and education programs.
+Publications and Reports –The Office for the Advancement of Early Care and Education, on behalf of the Policy Roundtable for Child Care and Development and the Child Care Planning Committee, oversees research and the development of reports and publications that tackle issues relating to enhancing the quality of early care and education programs.

-Helpful Links and Resources – The Office of Child Care has compiled a list of web-based resources relating to the field of early care and education, including licensing and regulatory compliance, resource and referral, assessing and enhancing quality, professional development, data and research, financing and technical assistance, connecting families to resources, promoting male involvement in early care and education, and more.
+Helpful Links and Resources –The Office for the Advancement of Early Care and Education has compiled a list of web-based resources relating to the field of early care and education, including licensing and regulatory compliance, resource and referral, assessing and enhancing quality, professional development, data and research, financing and technical assistance, connecting families to resources, promoting male involvement in early care and education, and more.

 222 South Hill Street, 5th Floor